bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - What happens when payment is succeful where does the user lands?
     - What happends when payment is unsuccesful?
 Does user gets Resume or cancel option on the Accounts dashboard
     - How does client resume the flow? from which dashboard?
+3. BN Messaging decission
+    - Carol Direction is to have BN messaging have no duplication of work across teams
-3. Impediments regarding EDB - Decisions needed how to best resolve that?
+4. Impediments regarding EDB - Decisions needed how to best resolve that?
 Its impacting everyone.
+    - I think we briefly touched upon this in PI planning meeting.
+There is some dollars approved to have EDB folks working on this to stabilize.
+But we can quickly disucss that.
-3. Using Roadmap in ZenHub
+5. Using Roadmap in ZenHub
-4. Using Release tag in ZenHub
+6. Using Release tag in ZenHub
-5. Follow-up on topics & action items below (last PO-Sync)
+7. Follow-up on topics & action items below (last PO-Sync)

 ----
 Jan, 16, 2020